 Fibre composites offer good mechanical properties with low dead weight and high damage tolerance.
 The best known are fibre-reinforced plastics (FRP).
 However, these can only be used up to a maximum of 300°C. Far higher temperatures are possible with ceramics reinforced with ceramics fibres.
-These so-called Ceramic Matrix Composites (CMC) reach application temperatures of well over 1000°C. The interaction between the reinforcing fibres and the ceramic surrounding them is adjusted in such a way that CMC behave in a quasi-ductile manner.
+These so-called Ceramic Matrix Composites (CMCs) reach application temperatures of well over 1000°C. The interaction between the reinforcing fibres and the ceramic surrounding them is adjusted in such a way that CMCs behave in a quasi-ductile manner.
 Similar to metals, they do not break suddenly and catastrophically, but can be stretched up to one percent before failure occurs.
-However, the production costs of conventional CMC are very high.
+However, the production costs of conventional CMCs are very high.
 For example, the prices of the ceramic reinforcing fibres needed as raw material already range from several hundred to several thousand euros per kilogram.
-This limits the use of CMC to a few high-priced applications, e.g. in aviation or energy technology.
+This limits the use of CMCs to a few high-priced applications, e.g. in aviation or energy technology.

 Cost-effective fibre composites